Skip to content

 The starting position is shizen tai or hachiji dachi.

-The exercise is performed in four phases:
+The exercise is performed in four steps:

-1. Zengo (forward–backward)
+1. zengo (forward–backward)

-2. Sayū (lateral bending)
+2. sayū (side bending)

-3. Hineri (rotation)
+3. hineri (rotation)

-All movements are performed slowly and with control.
+All movements are performed slowly and in a controlled manner.

 Purpose

-• increase mobility in the cervical joints
+• increase mobility in the joints of the neck

-• activate stabilizing muscles
+• activate the stabilizing muscles

 • reduce tension